 Here’s how to connect the iPad, the Apple TV, and the projector or TV monitor together:

+From the illustration above, you noticed the Apple TV has one HDMI port.
 If the projection device has an HDMI port (connect the two units using the HDMI cable) – then go ahead to the next step.

 But if the projector is an older model and only has VGA you’ll need to use an adapter to convert HDMI to VGA.
 But don’t worry; this will not be a difficult task.
 You’ll need to get a converter adapter like this Kanex ATVPRO AirPlay Mirroring for VGA Projector found on Amazon.com (affiliate link).